skip to content

 Electives are a maximum of 6 weeks in length.
 It is sometimes possible to do a 4- or 5-week elective, however, we ask that all students start their placement on the first day of the block.

-We are no longer accepting applications for the 2025 programme.
 Applications for the 2026 programme will open at 9am (UK) 10th February 2025 and close at 12pm (UK) 10 July 2025.
-The link to the application form will be added to this page when applications open.
-Places are limited.
+Please find the link to the application form under Stage 1 of ‘How to apply’.

 On this page: